picccard/blog/content/posts/epac.md

 ## What is EPAC
 Enterprise Azure Policy as Code (EPAC) is a **declarative** and **idempotent** desired state deployment technology for Azure Policy.
 It handles the creation, updating and deletion of policy resources.

 EPAC comes as a collection of PowerShell scripts to manage Policies, PolicySets, Policy Assignments, Policy Exemptions and Role Assignments.
-There is also scripts for operational puposes such as remedation tasks and documentation of policy resources.
+There are also scripts for operational purposes such as remediation tasks and documentation of policy resources.

-To fully automate the mangement of policy resources with EPAC, it is recommened to implementing EPAC in a CI/CD system such as GitHub Actions or Azure Pipelines.
+To fully automate the management  of policy resources with EPAC, it is recommended  to implementing EPAC in a CI/CD system such as GitHub Actions or Azure Pipelines.

-EPAC has three major steps in the deployment process, each has its own cmdlet in the module.
+EPAC has three major steps in the deployment process, each has it's own cmdlet in the module.
 - Build-DeploymentPlans - *Analyze policy resource files and calculate desired state delta*
 - Deploy-PolicyPlan - *Deploy policy resources at their desired scope based on the plan*
 - Deploy-RolesPlan - *Deploy role assignments for Managed Identities, required for `DeployIfNotExists` and `Modify` Policies*